jlangr/ccode2/classes.md

 ## Blah

-Opportunities to extract and move are rampant in a typicaly codebase.
+Opportunities to extract and move are rampant in a typical codebase.
+Extracting implementation detail from a method frequently makes it obvious that the code belongs elsewhere.
+Do this enough and eventually most code makes it to the right place, and each "place" is a reasonably small, cohesive, and easy to work with.

+Let's do one more quick extract and move, and see what else can come of it.

 Another line in the `checkIn` method similarly suggests feature envy:

 ```
 foundPatron.addFine(calculateLateFine(holding));
 ```

-Indeed, we can move the fine calculations into holding (with two keystrokes in IDEA):
+Indeed, we can move the fine calculations into holding (with only two keystrokes in IDEA!):

-[classes7]
 ```
 foundPatron.addFine(holding.calculateLateFine());
 ```